Code-Institute-Solutions/milestone-project-bring-your-own-data/README.md

 1. Use this template to create your GitHub project repo

-1. Log into your cloud IDE with your GitHub account.

-1. On your Dashboard, click on the New Workspace button
+1. In your newly created repo click on the green Code button.

-1. Paste in the URL you copied from GitHub earlier

-1. Click Create
+1. Then, from the Codespaces tab, click Create codespace on main.

 1. Wait for the workspace to open.
 This can take a few minutes.